6 principal roles, 5 secondary roles, small chorus

 And we’ll strive to please you every day.

-For complete information on this opera, please visit twelfthnightopera.com
+For complete information and video of this opera, please visit twelfthnightopera.com